Frequently asked questions

 There is a rack and cover at the hitch that will accommodate two propane tanks (5 or 7 gallon size).
 The stove/oven is plumbed to a line that runs to the tanks.
 The house has no integrated heater but is extremely well insulated (R19.9 at least) and could be heated with a minimal electrical space heater of your choice.
 Really, it's so small and well insulated you could heat it just by baking something in the oven and leaving the oven open afterwards!

-Bungalow to Go is led by Pepper Clark and Dylan Pankow and has a cooperative partnership with Tumbleweed Tiny House Company.
-They started off on their own, but after finishing two houses and proving themselves the Tumbleweed folks approached them about having Pepper and Dylan present and assist at workshops.
-Pepper also works in the Tumbleweed office writing, teaching, and giving cutomer support.
-Bungalow to Go is shifting toward offering consultations and support to tiny house builders.
+Bungalow to Go is led by Pepper Clark and Dylan Pankow and has a cooperative relationship with Tumbleweed Tiny House Company.
+They started off on their own, but after finishing three houses and proving themselves the Tumbleweed folks approached us about having Pepper and Dylan present and assist at workshops, which has been a great success and delight.
+As of the end of 2013 Pepper has presented 17 workshops in the US and Canada on how to build small homes.
+Bungalow to Go offers consultation and design/build services and support to tiny house builders.
+We expect to produce our first live building workshop in 2014.